arXiv/arxiv-docs/site/pages/help/withdraw.md

 Article has been announced
 --------------------------

 Articles that have been announced and made public cannot be completely removed.
+A withdrawal creates a new version of the paper marked as withdrawn.
+That new version displays the reason for the withdrawal and does not link directly to the full text.
+Previous [versions](versions) will still be accessible, including the full text.
+Please see the example below.

-However, you may submit a withdrawal notification for your article.
-To do this select the Withdraw icon (![withdraw icon](https://arxiv.org/images/withdraw.png)) for the appropriate aritcle in the "Articles You Own" section of your [user page](http://arxiv.org/user).
+To submit a withdrawal
+- From your [user page](/user) select the Withdraw icon (![withdraw icon](/images/withdraw.png)) for the appropriate aritcle in the "Articles You Own".
+- Complete the Withdrawal form by providing a specific reason for the withdrawal within the **Comments** field.

+Withdrawal reasons must be appropriate for the withdrawal to be accepted.
+- Withdrawal reasons will be displayed publicly so when writing the withdrawal reason please keep in mind that you are explaining the withdrawal to the readers of arXiv
+- It is not appropriate to withdraw a paper because it is published or submitted to a journal.
+Instead you could submit a [journal-ref](jref).
+- It is not appropriate to withdraw a paper because it is being updated.
+Instead you could submit a [replacement](replace).
+- It is not appropriate to withdraw a paper due to copyright infringement.
+Please instead see [Copyright Infringements](http://www.cornell.edu/copyright-infringement.cfm)
-You **must** provide a specific reason for the withdrawal within the **Comments** field.
-Please do not modify the abstract field unless the comments field is inadequate for your explanation.
+- You may modify the abstract field only if the comments field is inadequate for your explanation.
+Removing the abstract totally is inappropriate and will result in a denial of your withdrawal request.

-Note that arXiv makes all previous versions of submissions publicly available (since October 1997).
-Therefore, even though the current version of a paper may be marked as withdrawn, previous versions can still be retrieved.
-See the discussion on [availability of previous versions](versions).

 Example Withdrawal
 --------------------------